pmuellr/eslp/README.md

 that becomes a problem, there is likely some straight-forward fix like allowing another string in the DNS names.

+When this program runs, it writes the names of the hosts it's proxying to stdout.
+When you press the "Enter" key at the terminal this program is running, it will reload the config file - but just the servers, not the port.
+If you edit and save the config file, the config file will also be reloaded, but the port (if specified) will be ignored.

 [.local]: https://en.wikipedia.org/wiki/.local

 config file